aio-libs/aiohttp-jinja2/docs/api.rst

                               context processors used to rewrite or inject some variables during the processing of a request.
    :type context_processors: :class:`list`

+   :param autoescape: the argument is passed to :class:`jinja2.Environemnt`, see
+                           `Autoescaping` for more details.

    :param filters: extra jinja filters (`link to docs
                    <http://jinja.pocoo.org/docs/2.10/templates/#filters>`).